H3R01A/H3R01A/README.md

   ### Hi there 👋, I am Aaron Allen

-I am a passionate Software Engineer experienced in building full-stack applications with React, Node, Docker and other various modern technologies.
+I am a passionate Software Engineer experienced in building full-stack applications with React, Node.js, Docker and other various modern technologies.
 I am also the Co-creator of Codename Hermes, an open source library aiming to abstract away and standardize the initial setup and implementation of connecting with message brokers.
 <!--
 **H3R01A/H3R01A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.